artyMios/artyMios/README.md

-- 👋 Hi, I’m @artyMios
+- 👋 Hi, my name is Bartosz Ankiel!
+I also go by artymios online
 - 👀 I’m interested in video games, D&D and role-playing in general
 - 🌱 I’m currently learning Computer Games Programming
 - 📫 How to reach me: